-Whenever a pedestrian accident occurs, it is important to prove who caused the accident, how it occurred, and the severity of the injuries.
-Your own personal injury protection (PIP) may provide partial coverage for medical bills and lost wages if you or a family member in your household is covered by PIP, but for larger medical costs, more serious injuries, broken bones, disfigurement or death, you can collect from the person who caused the accident and receive additional damages for pain and suffering and other losses.
+Whenever a pedestrian accident occurs, it is crucial to prove who caused the accident, how it happened, and the severity of the injuries.
+Your personal injury protection (PIP) may provide partial coverage for medical bills and lost wages if you or a family member in your household is covered by PIP, but for larger medical costs, more serious injuries, broken bones, disfigurement or death, you can collect from the person who caused the accident and receive additional damages for pain and suffering and other losses.

 Pedestrian accidents can happen because drivers aren't paying attention or because pedestrians fail to obey the rules of the road or cross when they aren't supposed to.
-In many cases, both the pedestrian and driver share fault for the accident and, as a result, the driver of the passenger vehicle can only be held liable for a portion of damages equal to a the percentage of responsibility he/she bears for causing the accident.
+In many cases, both the pedestrian and driver share fault for the accident and, as a result, the driver of the passenger vehicle can only be held liable for a portion of damages equal to a percentage of responsibility he/she bears for causing the accident.

 An experienced Massachusetts personal injury lawyer can assist you in speaking to law enforcement and eyewitnesses, lining up experts to provide testimony, and gathering evidence to show the cause of the accident and extent of your injuries.
-If you are able to prove the other driver was at fault, or partially at fault, your attorney may be able to negotiate an out-of-court settlement or build a strong case in court that results in you receiving compensation from the person who harmed you.
+If you can prove the other driver was at fault, or partially at fault, your attorney may be able to negotiate an out-of-court settlement or build a strong case in court that results in you receiving compensation from the person who harmed you.

 To learn more about how a Boston car accident lawyer can help you after a pedestrian accident, contact The Law Offices of Jeffrey S. Glassman, LLC today at (617) 367-2900 or online.